'He's hurt us all': Remorseless teen who caused crash that killed two mums named

 The crash happened just three days after Manoah was discharged from earlier Youth Court proceedings.

-He had previously been warned that his manner of driving could lead to a fatal crash and he was on a learner's license when it happened.
+He had previously been warned that his manner of driving could lead to a fatal crash and he was on a learner's licence when it happened.

 Hastie said It had been extremely emotional to face him in court and hear all the victim impact statements, but Manoah had not shown show any remorse and she was unsure if he really grasped the gravity of his actions.